SharePoint/sp-dev-docs/docs/solution-guidance/search-api-usage-sharepoint-add-in.md

 **When is it a good fit?**

 This API is a great fit for SharePoint-hosted Add-ins and Provider-hosted Add-ins running on any web platform.
-- Some examples of these scenarios are ASP.NET MVC web sites, PHP web sites, Python web sites, ASP.NET Web API services, .Net console or Windows applications, Azure Web Jobs, etc.
+- Some examples of these scenarios are ASP.NET MVC websites, PHP websites, Python websites, ASP.NET Web API services, .Net console or Windows applications, Azure Web Jobs, etc.

 **Getting Started**